 Affairs usually end in one of three ways: divorce and remarriage, divorce and relationship loss, or the recommitment to the relationship that was betrayed.
-Each of these resolutions of an affair have their own pros and cons, and each of them has a unique set of circumstances surrounding why they occurred, and how the involved parties reacted and responded.
+Each of these resolutions of an affair has its own pros and cons, and each of them has a unique set of circumstances surrounding why they occurred, and how the involved parties reacted and responded.

 For some, an affair indicates the start of a new relationship and a new life.
-In these instances, an emotional connection is usually a factor, and the spouse who cheated leaves their spouse for their new partner.
-Affairs that end in this way might set a cycle in motion that involves more affairs, subsequent divorce, and subsequent remarriage, but the resulting relationship might also prove to be one that lasts; no two situations are exactly the same.
+In these instances, an emotional connection is usually a factor, and the spouse who cheated leaves their spouse for their new affair partner.
+Affairs that end in this way might set a cycle in motion that involves more affairs, subsequent divorce, and subsequent remarriage, but the resulting relationship might also prove to last; no two situations are the same.

 Divorce and relationship loss contains within it a lot of pain: not only is the spouse who has been cheated on in pain, but also the new person with whom the spouse was having an affair, and the cheating partner.
 In this scenario, everyone's hearts are dragged through the mud, and recovery often requires a lot of time, therapy, and distance from one another.